fbpx

 5. Use tongs to remove the sanitized caps from the water.

-Step 2: Filling the Jars
+Step 2: Fill the jars

 fill the jars